- More than 190,000 residents are enrolled in Medicare in South Dakota.

-- In South Dakota, 43 insurers are licensed to sell Medigap plans and about 74,000 people are enrolled.
+- In South Dakota, 43 insurers are licensed to sell Medigap plans and more than 74,000 people are enrolled.
 Insurers are required to offer Medigap plans to people under age 65, and the rates can’t be higher than the rates for a 75-year-old.

 Medicare enrollment in South Dakota

 Most people become eligible for Medicare enrollment when they turn 65 years old, but Medicare eligibility is also triggered by a disability that lasts more than 24 months, or a diagnosis of ALS or end-stage renal disease (kidney failure).
-Nationwide, 14% of all Medicare beneficiaries are under the age of 65, but only 11% of South Dakota Medicare beneficiaries are under the age of 65.
+Nationwide, 12% of all Medicare beneficiaries are under the age of 65, but only about 9% of South Dakota Medicare beneficiaries are under the age of 65.

 Medicare Advantage in South Dakota

-Medicare beneficiaries can choose to receive their benefits directly from the federal government via Original Medicare or enroll in private Medicare Advantage plans (as long as Advantage plans are available in their area, which is the case in most of the country).
+Medicare beneficiaries can choose to receive their benefits directly from the federal government via Original Medicare or enroll in private Medicare Advantage plans (as long as Advantage plans are available in their area, which is the case in most of South Dakota).

 Original Medicare includes Medicare Part A (hospital coverage) and Part B (medical/physician coverage).
 Medicare Advantage includes all of the benefits of Medicare Parts A and B (albeit with very different out-of-pocket costs), and Advantage plans typically provide additional benefits, such as integrated Medicare Part D prescription drug coverage and extras like dental and vision.
 But provider networks are limited with Medicare Advantage, and out-of-pocket costs (deductible, coinsurance, and copays) are often higher than they would be under Original Medicare plus a Medigap plan.
 There are pros and cons to either option, and no single solution that works for everyone.